yunseo-kim/arkenfox-override-recipes/README.md

 2. Copy this repo's [`user-overrides.js`](/user-overrides.js) into your Firefox profile directory (same directory as `prefs.js`).
 3. Run the arkenfox updater script - your overrides will be appended automatically.

-🔒 **Note**: You are responsible for understanding the privacy implications of each override.
+🔒 **Note**: You are responsible for understanding the privacy/security/usability implications of each override.
 Review them carefully and adapt to your own threat model.

 ## Highlights
 - Usability restores: